JulieBasile/Tetris/README.md

  OBJECTIVE
- - To make the Tetomino shapes fit together.
+ - To make the Tetromino shapes fit together.

  HOW TO PLAY
 - Tetromino shapes will drop one by one from the top of the Matrix and lower to the bottom.
 - Tetrominos come in 5 letter of the alphabet shapes (l, z, t, o, i)
+- You have the ability to control the Tetrominoes by moving them left or right, you can also rotate the shape around.
 - Make the Tetriminoes land in such a way they form solid horizontal lines.
 The lines formed will then disappear from the Matrix.